-Advocate Subodh Bajpai of Unified Chambers and Associates provides specialist Debt Recovery Tribunal representation in Chandigarh, Punjab & Haryana.
-With over 25 years of exclusive practice in debt recovery law and more than 500 appearances before Debt Recovery Tribunals across India, Advocate Bajpai is one of the most experienced DRT lawyers available for matters before DRT Chandigarh.
-The firm handles Original Applications under Section 19 of the Recovery of Debts and Bankruptcy Act 1993, interim attachment applications under Section 19(7), execution of Recovery Certificates, and DRAT appeals for clients in Chandigarh and across Punjab & Haryana.
+Unified Chambers and Associates — a partner-led team of advocates and associates — provides specialist Debt Recovery Tribunal representation in Chandigarh, Punjab & Haryana.
+The firm is led by Senior Partner Adv.
+Subodh Bajpai (LLM, MBA XLRI).
+The practice has handled 500+ DRT appearances across India and maintains a single-specialty DRT bench for matters before DRT Chandigarh.
+Our team handles Original Applications under Section 19 of the Recovery of Debts and Bankruptcy Act 1993, interim attachment applications under Section 19(7), execution of Recovery Certificates, and DRAT appeals for clients in Chandigarh and across Punjab & Haryana.
+The firm is panel-ready for empanelment by scheduled commercial banks, public-sector banks, NBFCs, ARCs, and Development Financial Institutions.

-Banks, NBFCs, ARCs, and financial institutions in Chandigarh seeking the best DRT lawyer engage Unified Chambers for concentrated specialist expertise.
-Our Senior Partner personally appears before every DRT in India, including DRT Chandigarh, ensuring senior-level attention on every matter.
+Banks, NBFCs, ARCs, and financial institutions in Chandigarh seeking specialist DRT counsel engage Unified Chambers for concentrated single-specialty expertise.
+The firm's advocates appear before all 39 Debt Recovery Tribunals in India, including DRT Chandigarh, under Senior Partner oversight on every matter.

 DRT Chandigarh is the Debt Recovery Tribunal with territorial jurisdiction over Punjab, Haryana, Himachal Pradesh and 3 additional districts.
 The tribunal operates under the Recovery of Debts and Bankruptcy Act, 1993 and hears Original Applications, Section 19(7) interim attachment applications, and Section 17 SARFAESI challenges filed within its jurisdiction.
 DRT Chandigarh is one of India's geographically largest jurisdiction benches, covering two states and four union territories.
 J&K matters are newly included post-Article 370 changes.
 Punjab & Haryana High Court exercises a particularly active SARFAESI supervisory jurisdiction.